 What is Blackleg Disease?

-Blackleg disease in cole crops is caused by the fungus Phoma lingam, which overwinters in soil, on crop debris and in infected seed.
+Blackleg disease in cole crops is caused by the fungus Phoma lingam, which overwinters in soil, on crop debris, and in infected seed.
 It’s easy to transmit from plant to plant and difficult to control without excellent sanitation practices.
-Blackleg can strike at any stage of development, but usually starts on seedlings two to three weeks
+Blackleg can strike at any stage of development, but usually starts on seedlings two to three weeks from transplantation.

 Potato blackleg, on the other hand, is caused by the bacteria Erwinia carotovora subspecies atroseptica.
 Bacteria remain dormant in seed potatoes and become active when conditions are right, making it both unpredictable and brutal.
 Like with cole crop blackleg, there are no sprays or chemicals that can stop this blackleg, only cultural controls will destroy the disease.